Iacopo454/Body-Fashion/README.md

 -The homepage(index.html) also display a Bootstrap Navbar that give the user the opportunity to move to all the other pages.

 Homepage: "index.html"
 - Inform the users of all the training equipments available in the gym, the facilies and a discraption overall.
-A separate image with famous Arnold Scwharzneger and some mochking text created using Jumbotron from Bootstrap, also the Jumbotron has a "Learn more" button which links the user to a separate page where the user can read more informations related to the Gym project.
+A separate image with famous Arnold Scwharzneger and some mochking text created using Jumbotron from Bootstrap.
+The Arnold Scwharzneger Image is hidden on small devices as the image ration it was not displaying nicely the colours and so I have decide to do so, also the Jumbotron has a "Learn more" button which links the user to a separate page where the user can read more informations related to the Gym project.

-# Learn more button link the user to anoter page which provide to the users more informations on the Gym concepts
+Learn-more: "Learn-more.html"
+- This page provides more informations on the Gym concepts and has an Iframe with two Youtube links, one motivational about training session in general, and the other one is about a personal trainer of the gym that introduce is method of training.

-The text its entirely wirtten by me, instead the background image "sereno.jpg" is taken from Yahoo search engine.
+The text of Learn-more.html its entirely wirtten by me, instead the background image "sereno.jpg" is taken from Yahoo search engine.

 #The Iframe video is taken from Youtube, the first video source called "motivational" is of Valrocky "Train like a champion" here the link: https://www.youtube.com/watch?v=0UEUjQ546_g&t=8s
 #The second video is taken from Youtube too and the source is Criticalbench "Personal Training Workouts - Beginner to Advanced Training" here the link: https://www.youtube.com/watch?v=2U7hY_523eQ.